jamesdahall/metro_clock/README.md

 Install Options
 ---------------

-Easy (hands‑off)
+Easy (hands‑off) — when Imager supports “Run a script”
-- In Raspberry Pi Imager Advanced options, set Wi‑Fi country, SSID, password, SSH, and paste this into “Run a script” (edit the first 3 vars):
+- If your Raspberry Pi Imager offers Advanced → “Run a script”, you can paste this at image time (edit the first 3 vars):
   ```bash
   #!/usr/bin/env bash
   set -euo pipefail